 Renting a car to get to San Ignacio from Belize City

 Another option is to rent a car to get to San Ignacio from Belize City.
 Most car rental companies can be found in Belize City International Airport (BZE), and you can rent a car there on the spot.
 Book your car online ahead of your visit, if you are traveling during the high season from December through April.

 ➡️ I recommend Discover Cars that offers dozens of vehicles at great rates.

 Although tripping in Belize is not common, since the country is small and the infrastructure is limited renting a car is a great way to explore many cool places to visit in Belize where few other travelers go.
 I highly recommend you rent a car for your adventure in this country!

 If you want a central location, book a stay near downtown San Ignacio Belize.
 There are many hotels around Burns Avenue, the main thoroughfare in the city where you can find tour companies, souvenir stores and restaurants.
 There are also plenty of hotels within 20 minutes of San Ignacio that offer more privacy and a relaxing atmosphere in the jungle.

 Budget Hotels in San Ignacio

-I stayed in Hotel Venus located right on Burns Avenue, and really enjoyed my stay!
+- I stayed in Hotel Venus on Burns Avenue in the middle of downtown San Ignacio, and really enjoyed my stay!
 Not only this hotel is centrally located, but it also had an awesome staff who connected me with local tour operators and helped to book a tour of ATM caves.

 Mid-price Hotels in San Ignacio